WEEKLY TORAH COMMENTARY

 Heritage Pointe Rabbi Sherman shares weekly Torah study that will activate your brain, touch your heart, and potentially impact the way that you live your life.

-Please join in this week’s Shabbat celebrations on Channel 1960 or in the Synagogue
+Please join our Shabbat celebrations in the Synagogue (masks required) or on Channel 1960

-Friday at 5:15 PM: Shabbat Blessings in Dining Room
+Friday at 5:00 PM: Shabbat Blessings in the Dining Room

-Saturday at 10:00 AM: Shabbat Shacharit (Morning Service); Blessings in Dining Room at 12:15 PM
+Saturday at 10:00 AM: Shabbat Morning Service followed by Blessings in the Dining Room

-Candle lighting time for the city of Mission Viejo: Friday evening at 5:58 PM
+Candle lighting time for Shabbat for the city of Mission Viejo: Friday evening at 7:29 PM